 from fractions import Fraction f1 = fractions.Fraction(3,2) #where 3 is numerator and 2 is denominator f2 = fractions.Fraction(7,5) print(f1+f2)

 Python Math Module

-Python Math module provides many functions and concepts of math that comes very handy when we write a programme with probability and statistics.
+Python Math module provides many functions and concepts of math that come very handy when we write a program with probability and statistics.